CEOofMicrosoft/EPA141A_Group12/README.md

 # Introduction
 This assignment was done for the course EPA141A, Model-based Decision Making.
-In this folder, all the files necessary to run the analyses are included, as well as the documents that make up the assignment: the report and the political reflection.
+In this respository, all the files necessary to run the analyses are included, as well as the documents that make up the assignment: the report and the political reflection.
 Below, an overview is given of the files of interest.

 |Group Number |12|
 |---|---|